jeromecoloma/shell-starter/docs/journeys/ai-assisted/md-to-pdf.md

 - Basic command line knowledge
 - Access to an AI coding agent
-- ImageMagick installed (`brew install imagemagick` or `apt-get install imagemagick`)
+- Pandoc installed (`brew install pandoc` or `apt-get install pandoc`)
-- Some sample images for testing
+- Some sample markdown files for testing

 ---